Distributors, Common Carrier, and Terminal Operators are required to be licensed. See below for more information.

 - Blender: Any person who produces blended gasoline or blended special fuel outside of the bulk transfer and terminal system.

-- Supplier: Owns and stores gasoline or special fuel in a pipeline terminal, terminal, or refinery.
+- Supplier: Owns and stores gasoline (includes aviation fuel) or special fuel in a pipeline terminal, terminal, or refinery.

-Any carrier who transports fuel that they do not own must be licensed as a common carrier.
+Any carrier transporting fuel they do not own must be licensed as a common carrier.
 A person, including a railroad operator, who transports gasoline or special fuel from a terminal located in this state or transports gasoline or special fuel imported into this state and who does not own the gasoline or special fuel but does not include transportation by bulk transfer.

 Terminal Operators must be licensed in Colorado and provide their IRS terminal code.
 A fuel license is location-specific.
 Each fuel license must be posted at the location of the business to which it applies.
 Third-party terminal operators are required to report transactions for receipts to the terminal by position holder, disbursements from the rack by position holder, and provide an inventory by position holder.
 The report is not a tax report, it rather provides accountability for fuel products moving through the terminal.